microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 * `"updateDate"`

-UpdateDate is an ISO 8601 date/time stamp in the YYYY-MM-DDThh:mm:ss.sTZD pattern that represents the date/time of the data's last update in the Microshare®  system.
+UpdateDate is an ISO 8601 date/time stamp in the YYYY-MM-DDThh:mm:ss.sTZD pattern that represents the date/time of the data's last update in the Microshare  system.
 If the data has not been updated, it will be the same as the createDate.

 * `"updaterId"`